How To Introduce More Vegetables To Your Diet

 If a good part of the plate is filled with vegetables, then it’s likely that less pasta will be added, effectively leading to the consumption of a smaller portion of pasta.
 The plate will still appear full of food, once again tricking your brain into thinking your portion size has remained unchanged.

-Give this method a shot because it often works wonders.
+Give this method a shot because it often works wonders, according to our Calgary dietitian Jordan.

 5. Zoodles: Zucchini Noodles